Strategic Planning

 This is the stage when many companies experience their first taste of politics…

-At this stage, the company cannot move to the next level unless it regroups, specializes (either by training existing people to be specialist or hiring outside (determined by the speed of growth)) and then apply a more sophisticated management style to coordinate the larger team.
+At this stage, the company cannot move to the next level unless it regroups, specializes (either by training existing people to be specialists or hiring outside (determined by the speed of growth)), and then apply a more sophisticated management style to coordinate the larger team.

 Click HERE to view the Marketing Organizational Chart